Support Argumentative Writing and Classroom Debate with Organizers

 Rebuttal Battle: Putting the Critical in Critical Thinking

 A second organizer is focused on preparing students for a classroom debate.
 It helps them consider their side of the issue, the opposing side of the issue, and rebuttals that each side might make.
+Icons help students keep track of positions, arguments, and rebuttals.

 Round 1 section from the Rebuttal Battle organizer.